 Training of the staff included “two hours each day of theory in handling men, some sociology, psychology, problems of discipline and the general philosophy of governing the institution; two hours each day … in martial arts; the balance .. was devoted to the work of the institution itself,” according to the article.

 A pamphlet titled “The History of California Institution for Men” also states, “Strong emphasis was on vocational training and productive employment combining farming with industry.”

-The first inmates arrived July 10, 1941, transferring from San Quentin.
+The first incarcerated residents were transferred from San Quentin on July 10, 1941.
 “These 34 carefully screened men would set the tone of the institution for many years to come,” the CIM pamphlet states.
-“One of the first changes (in the institution’s mission) came in 1941 when the Sierra Way Conservation Camp was opened in San Bernardino County.
-A 30-man crew was supplied from the institution and the primary purpose was to repair equipment and tools for the Forest Service, clear firebreak, and when necessary, fight brush or forest fires.”
+“One of the first changes (in the institution’s mission) came in 1941 when a Conservation Camp was opened in San Bernardino County.
+A 30-man crew was supplied from the institution.
+The primary purpose was to repair equipment and tools for the Forest Service, clear firebreak, and when necessary, fight brush or forest fires.”

-“No individual institution embodied the spirit of reform better than … the California Institution for Men at Chino,” according to “Prison Work: A Tale of Thirty Years in the California Department of Corrections” by William Richard Wilkinson, published in 2005 by The Ohio State University Press.
-“Intended for younger, first-time offenders, or for those convicted of less serious criminal violations, Chino … boasted a nationally recognized program.”
+“No individual institution embodied the spirit of reform better than the California Institution for Men at Chino,” according to “Prison Work: A Tale of Thirty Years in the California Department of Corrections” by William Richard Wilkinson.
+His book was published in 2005 by The Ohio State University Press.
+“Intended for younger, first-time offenders, or for those convicted of less serious criminal violations, Chino boasted a nationally recognized program.”

 Those first CIM officers made their way through the state’s growing corrections department.

 “As this group spread throughout the department and interacted with the experienced correctional personnel, a few sparks were struck but the results were generally constructive and productive of better programs,” Stutsman wrote in 1964.